IRS Tax Lien in Massachusetts: What It Means and How to Remove It

 • Increase overall financial pressure

-In many cases, a lien is a warning sign that further action—such as levies or garnishments—may follow if the issue is not addressed.
+In many cases, a lien is a warning sign that further enforcement—such as levies or garnishment—may follow.

 Tax Lien vs. Tax Levy

-A tax lien and a tax levy are often confused, but they serve very different purposes.
+A tax lien and a tax levy are often confused, but they serve different purposes.

-If the situation escalates, the IRS may begin seizing funds through bank accounts or wages.
-You can learn more about that process in our IRS bank levy article or our wage garnishment page.
+If the situation escalates, the IRS may begin seizing funds through your bank account.

 How to Address an IRS Tax Lien

-Addressing an IRS tax lien in Massachusetts typically requires resolving the underlying tax debt.
-The appropriate approach depends on your financial situation, compliance status, and the amount owed.
+Addressing an IRS tax lien in Massachusetts requires resolving the underlying tax debt.

-You can review available options on our Tax Relief page.
+You can review available strategies on the IRS tax relief page.

 Why Acting Early Matters